GeoCat/qgis-bridge-plugin/docs/source/publish.rst

 .. image:: ./img/offline_export.png

-Select a folder and the corresponding files will be created in it for all the layers currently selected when you click on the Publish button
+Select a folder and the corresponding files will be created in it for all the layers currently selected when you click on the Publish button.